Trump's 2025 Policies & Tariffs: Navigating Strategic Impacts on Small and Mid-Sized Businesses

 • Steel and Aluminum: Expanded Section 232 tariffs apply a 25% rate universally, significantly impacting industries reliant on these foundational materials.

-Upcoming and Potential Tariff Changes
+Proposed and prior Tariff Changes

 The administration has indicated the following adjustments or additions: